ScottLogic/blog/_posts/2023-08-18-the-power-of-a-well-written-user-story.md

 An efficient way of making sure that the *User Stories* do not miss any important information is to use an internally agreed upon *User Story* template.
 Not Every *User Story* would need each one of the above components; however, having added these in the template would act as a checklist and ensure that the information will not me missed.

-**As a test analyst, it is important to understand the critical role that *User Stories* play in guiding the testing process and ensuring the delivery of high-quality software.
+**As a test engineer, it is important to understand the critical role that *User Stories* play in guiding the testing process and ensuring the delivery of high-quality software.
 And hence we need to ensure that each *User Story* is capable of not only meeting its acceptance criteria but also contributing to the overall excellence of the product.**